ibm-cloud-docs/containers/cs_clusters.md

 8. For **Master service endpoint**, choose how your Kubernetes master and worker nodes communicate.
   * To create a cluster in which you can run internet-facing workloads:
-    * If VRF and service endpoints are enabled in your {{site.data.keyword.Bluemix_notm}} account, select **Both private & public endpoints**.
+    * If VRF and service endpoints are enabled in your {{site.data.keyword.cloud_notm}} account, select **Both private & public endpoints**.
     * If you cannot or do not want to enable VRF, select **Public endpoint only**.
   * To create a cluster that extends your on-premises data center only, or a cluster that extends your on-premises data center and provides limited public access with edge worker nodes, select **Both private & public endpoints** or **Private endpoint only**.
-Ensure that you have enabled VRF and service endpoints in your {{site.data.keyword.Bluemix_notm}} account.
+Ensure that you have enabled VRF and service endpoints in your {{site.data.keyword.cloud_notm}} account.
 Note that if you enable the private service endpoint only, you must [expose the master endpoint through a private network load balancer](#access_on_prem) so that users can access the master through a VPN or {{site.data.keyword.BluDirectLink}} connection.
   * To create a cluster that extends your on-premises data center and provides limited public access with a gateway device, select **Public endpoint only**.

 9. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.